Beneath the world's most awe-inspiring beauty beats a heart of fire.

 Though there is no active eruption at Mauna Loa and Kilauea, that can change at any time.

 Trip cancellation insurance can actually cover you in the event that you need to cancel the trip prior to departing for any one of the reasons that might be listed in the covered reasons included in the trip cancellation insurance.
-Be sure to look through the insurance to understand the reasons that are approved if the trip needs to be cancelled.
+Be sure to look through the insurance to understand the reasons that are approved if the trip needs to be canceled.

 What should I look for in my Hawaii Volcanoes National Park trip cancellation insurance?